 It is difficult to collect numerical data on the effectiveness of Alcoholics Anonymous.
 Due to its anonymous nature and its lack of attendance-keeping at meetings, scientists are unable to truly study the success rate of the program.
 Some peg the rate at around 5%, while a 2006 study showed that after a 16 year period, 34% of individuals not in AA were still sober while 67% who were in AA had maintained their sobriety.

 With the increased membership due to treatment centers bringing their patients as well as court-assigned attendance, it is difficult to tell how many people are serious about their sobriety.
-Some are forced into treatment by loved ones and aren’t ready to get sober, while others who were pegged for a DUI after a few drinks at the bar are not truly alcoholics and simply made a poor decision one night.
+Some are forced into treatment for alcohol dependence by loved ones and aren’t ready to get sober, while others who were pegged for a DUI after a few drinks at the bar are not truly alcoholics and simply made a poor decision one night.

 How Does AA Maintain its Relevance?